VonSnabel/Recipes/MangoChutney.md

 ## Instructions
 ### Prepp
-Peel, mince Onion, Garlic, and Ginger\
+1. Peel, mince Onion, Garlic, and Ginger
-Peel and cut Mango into chunks
+1. Peel and cut Mango into chunks
 ### Cooking
-Saute ginger, garlic, chili for a minute\
+1. Saute ginger, garlic, chili for a minute
-Add Spices and saute for another minute\
+1. Add Spices and saute for another minute
-Add Mango, Sugar, Salt, and Vinager.
-Stir\
+1. Add Mango, Sugar, Salt, and Vinager.
+Stir
-Bring to rapid boil and reduce to steady simmer for 1 hour\
+1. Bring to rapid boil and reduce to steady simmer for 1 hour
-Remove from heat and cool.
+1. Remove from heat and cool

 ## Storage
 Some alternatives when it comes to storage:\